 I actually really like the style of these racks, they come in a variety of colors – black, blue, gray, pink, red, orange and yellow, and depending on which color you buy, you could be making a donation to a worthy cause: Orange is National MS Society, Red is World Bicycle Relief and Pink goes to Breast Cancer Research, all very worthy causes, such a great idea from Saris.

 The material is 100% recyclable, non-rusting (most of it is injection molded plastic) and offers a huge amount of strength.
-They claim that the arms and legs are the strongest on the market, and given the arc design, that’s entirely possible, and keeping with the design theme … thanks to the arc design, it will fit over most factory-fit spoilers easily, and it’s one of the few that can do that without damaging them, especially when most of them are quite thin plastic.
+They claim that the arms and legs are the strongest on the market.
+Given the arc design, that’s entirely possible.
+Thanks to the arc design, it will fit over most factory-fit spoilers easily.
+It’s one of the few that can do that without damaging them, especially when most of them are quite thin plastic.

-This model also has a neat feature which allows the rack to tilt forward, meaning that access to the rear of the vehicle is easy, of course, dependent on the vehicle.
-It’s easy to install, however, only con - there’s no locking facility, either for the bikes to the rack, or the rack to the car.
+This model also has a neat feature that allows the rack to tilt forward, meaning that access to the rear of the vehicle is easy, of course, dependent on the vehicle.
+It’s easy to install.
+However, there’s no locking facility, either for the bikes to the rack, or the rack to the car.

-Anything that comes in to contact with the bikes or car is either padded or coated or rubberized, and the whole thing feels like it’s quality engineered, despite being Thule’s lowest model in the list.
-Once the bikes have been removed, it’s possible to fold down the arms to make it look less conspicuous, but the reality is, it offers no real gain – you’d be better off just taking the rack off the vehicle.
+Anything that comes in to contact with the bikes or car is either padded or coated or rubberized.
+The whole thing feels like it’s quality engineered, despite being Thule’s lowest model in the list.
+Once the bikes have been removed, it’s possible to fold down the arms to make it look less conspicuous.
+But the reality is, it offers no real gain – you’d be better off just taking the rack off the vehicle.

 I think this would be your number one choice if you wanted a ‘brand’ behind the product.

-They’ve classed it as a heavy duty trunk mount bike rack, but the reality is that it can still only match the other brands here – 35lbs per bike, although it can carry four bikes.
-It’s made from heavy duty steel tubing and comes fully assembled, you just need to fit it to the vehicle, which by all accounts is relatively easy.
+They’ve classed it as a heavy-duty trunk mount bike rack.
+But, the reality is that it can still only match the other brands here – 35 lbs. per bike.
+However, it can carry four bikes.
+It’s made from heavy-duty steel tubing and comes fully assembled.
+You just need to fit it to the vehicle, which by all accounts is relatively easy.

-I like the Hollywood F4 rack because it spreads the load of the rack and cycles across two firm points – the bumper and the trunk, so it isn’t all just hanging from the roof, or sitting on top of the trunk, and it’s this design that allows it to fit across a huge array of vehicles.
+I like the Hollywood F4 rack because it spreads the load of the rack and cycles across two firm points – the bumper and the trunk.
+So, it isn’t all just hanging from the roof or sitting on top of the trunk.
+It’s this design that allows it to fit across a huge array of vehicles.

-The tie-down straps are all integrated, and it also includes extra side straps, so once the bikes are in and tightened up, they are solid and secure – no fear of moving or rubbing against each other, it’s a great bike rack.
+The tie-down straps are all integrated.
+It also includes extra side straps, so once the bikes are in and tightened up, they are solid and secure.
+No fear of moving or rubbing against each other.
+It’s a great bike rack.

-The best rack for carrying four bikes – it has the space and spreads the load evenly.
+The best rack for carrying four bikes – it has space and spreads the load evenly.

 This is the two bike model, but there is also a three bike carrier in this lineup.
-The Fullback is the most expensive carrier in the list, although still very competitive price-wise … there are also some handy dandy features like being fully lockable – bike to rack, rack to car.
+The Fullback is the most expensive carrier in the list.
+It’s still very competitive price-wise.
+There are also some great features like being fully lockable – bike to the rack, rack to the car.
 For some reason, Yakima also feel that a built-in bottle opener is also a necessity for ‘the modern rider’.
 Weirdly.